daggerok/typescript-component-decorator-nuxt/README.md

 }
 ```

-whre `@nuxt/types` should not be installed -- it's already packages together with `@nuxt/typescript-build`.
+* where `@nuxt/types` should not be installed -- it's already packages together with `@nuxt/typescript-build`.
+* see IMPORTANT lines comments!

 ## create _nuxt.config.js_ file: